acearchive/acearchive.lgbt/content/docs/contributing/artifact-files.md

 {{% /schema-field %}}

 {{% schema-field field="files" type="list of dictionaries" optional="true" %}}
-This section contains a list of references to the files associated with the artifact.
+This section contains a list files associated with the artifact.
 We'll cover adding files to artifacts [in more detail later]({{< ref "docs/contributing/uploading-files.md" >}}).
 {{% /schema-field %}}